symphonyoss/app-auth-example/README.md

 the server after it is started.
 An example Postman collection is provided (App Auth.postman_collection).
 You will need to edit it with your won app and pod info.

+This Spring Boot application has SSL enabled.
+By default, it is using the self-signed cert in conf/keystore.p12.
+If you use this cert, you will need to configure your browser (or system) to trust the cert.
+Or you can change to use a cert that is signed by a trusted root.
+This is configured in application.yaml.

 ####Requirements
 * Java 8+